 - Use this link to access www.bankofscotland.co.uk/activate website, which is the official website of Bank of Scotland.

 - On the next page, you will be greeted with two options:

 - Not registered for Internet Banking?

 - If you already have an internet banking account with them, select the “Login to Activate your Credit Card” button.

-- Login to your account and activate your card by clicking on “Activate Card” button you see in the dashboard.
+- Login to your account and activate your card by clicking on the “Activate Card” button you see on the dashboard.

 - If you don’t have an account with them, click on the “Not registered for Internet Banking?” button.

 - Here, you will be asked to sign up for an account with bankofscotland.co.uk.

 - Sign up for the account and select a username and password.